Joshua Nelson (politician): 2014 legislative session

 After being re-elected in 2014, Nelson missed the entire 60-day spring session of the West Virginia Legislature while participating in flight training in Texas as part of his duties as a member of the Air National Guard.
 Although he did not attend the legislative session, he collected a full $15,000 paycheck.
-Nelson ultimately said that he donated the $15,000 paycheck to local churches and community organizations.
+Nelson ultimately donated the $15,000 paycheck to local churches and community organizations.
 Regardless of attendance, West Virginia law requires that legislators be paid $15,000 for a regular legislative session.